zammad/zammad-org/src/en/documentation/use/guides/overviews.md

 If the order of the overviews doesn't reflect your working process or you just like to have a different order, you can re-arrange them for your account.
-Use the `reorder items` button at the very top of the second level navigation, which opens your [profile settings](/en/documentation/use/user-profile#overviews) where you can define a custom order for your overviews.
+Use the `reorder items` button at the very top of the second level navigation, which opens your [personal settings](/en/documentation/use/user-profile#overviews) where you can define a custom order for your overviews.
 To change the order, simply drag & drop them by clicking the handles on the left side.

 If your admin changes the order, your custom order is preserved.
 You can switch back to your admin's order by clicking